grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 * Actions using systems integrated with Account IQ; such as [Concurrency Monitoring](https://tve.helpdocsonline.com/concurrency-monitoring-introduction), or Adobe Target.

 * Actions to create and process workflows; that are external to Account IQ and not integrated with the Account IQ system.
-For example, an action for channel programmer 'N' to send bulk emails to all the users/subscribers/viewers of MVPD 'C'.
+For example, an action for channel programmer 'N' to send bulk emails to all the subscribers of MVPD 'C'.

 >[!NOTE]
 >